White paper

 Our IoT Connectors white paper shows you how to dramatically reduce data usage and increase battery life for IoT devices.

-Read the white paper by filling out the form below to find out the details of how Cloud Connectors are a great for low-power IoT devices.
+Read the white paper by filling out the form below to find out the details of how Cloud Connectors are great for low-power IoT devices.
 In short, our IoT Connectors reduce data consumption by moving the encryption to the network.
 We strip away unnecessary data wrapped around payloads and move SDKs from the device to the network.

 Our tests showed a 45% reduction in overall power consumption on 2G and LTE-M networks using the Connectors method!